PatAltimore/GraphyMcGraphface/README.md

 1. Use .NET’s HTTP Client class to do a HTTP request & response.
 This is our REST call to the endpoint.

 ### Run the code
 1. Use a test Office 365 account.

-test